-- Identified a new subtype of GBM that affects younger adults and has an increased survival rate.
-A subset of GBM tumors had specific chemical changes or ‘marks’ called methylation of a large group of genes.
-The methylation of these genes may account for the improved survival of these patients when compared to patients with other subtypes of GBM.
-These findings could aid in development of new treatment options for these patients.
+- Established a new subtype of GBM that affects younger adults and has an increased survival rate.
+A subset of GBM tumors had specific chemical changes called methylation of a large group of genes, which may account for the improved survival of these patients compared to patients with other subtypes of GBM.

 - Recognized four distinct molecular subtypes of GBM that respond differently to aggressive therapies.
 Patients with one subtype survive about 50 percent longer than those with other GBM subtypes.
 Knowing a tumor’s subtype could help match each patient to the most effective therapies.
 See more information about TCGA brain tumor subtype studies.

-- Identified possible mechanisms that can cause some GBM tumors to become resistant to therapy after treatment with the standard chemotherapy called temozolomide.
-Treatment with temozolomide can cause gene mutations that help tumor cells become resistant.
-If GBM tumors return after successful treatment with temozolomide, the new gene mutations make the tumor resistant to further treatment with the drug.
+- Identified possible mechanisms involving gene mutations that can cause some GBM tumors to become resistant to therapy after treatment with a standard chemotherapy called temozolomide.
 This finding could be used to develop new drugs that will not activate this drug resistance mechanism.

-- Pinpointed four gene mutations in GBM tumors that may provide new insights into the biology of this disease.
+- Pinpointed five gene mutations in GBM tumors that may provide new insights into the biology of this disease: